WebOfTrustInfo/verifiable-news/sketchpad.md

 ## Temporary Revocations and Supersessions
 The ideas here are temporary revocations and supersessions, which support suspension and resumption as well as temporary redirection.

-A temporary revocation might also be implemented by a supersession to a resource with a post-dated issuance.
+A temporary revocation can also be implemented by a supersession to a resource with a post-dated issuance.

 ```json
 {